Youth Confirmation Preparation: The program is transitioning from 10th to 8th Grade in 2022

 Receiving the Gifts of the Spirit

-Youth in 10th Grade from both public and Catholic schools will be preparing for the Sacrament of Confirmation, and will look deeper into the following topics: Catholic Identity and Personal Spiritual Growth, Social Justice/Service, the Sacraments, the Power of the Holy Spirit, Personal Relationship with Christ, and Discipleship.
-During the 10th Grade, students will be asked to log 15 hours of community service, attend worship on a regular basis and attend a retreat.
-Please read our Sacrament Policy below.
+We will look deeper into the following topics: Catholic Identity and Personal Spiritual Growth, Social Justice/Service, the Sacraments, the Power of the Holy Spirit, Personal Relationship with Christ, Prayer, and Discipleship.
+During the year of preparation, students will be asked to log eight hours of parish service, attend worship on a regular basis, and attend a retreat.

 For more information or to get involved in the youth confirmation program, please contact Christine Moore.